eanylin/openstack_kolla/Heat_Stack_Creation.md

 ### Example 2

-We will test floating IP assignment and remote SSH into the Cirros VM in this example.
-Note that we are using host-only adpater network and hence will not be able to reach the internet from our Cirros VM.
+We will test floating IP assignment and remote SSH login in this example.
+Note that we are using host-only adpater network and hence will not be able to access the internet from our Cirros VM.

 Download the HOT template from the following [link](https://raw.githubusercontent.com/eanylin/openstack_kolla/master/single_vm_floating_ip_heat.yaml)